• Skip to primary navigation

 Sendero Las Pailas (Boiling mud pots trail) – 3.5 kilometers loop

-This trail is very easy.
-There are no switchbacks or steep climbs so it’s an excellent option for an easy hike.
-It won’t take more than an hour to walk the whole loop, even with stopping here and there.
+This trail is straightforward.
+There are no switchbacks or steep climbs.
+It probably wouldn’t take more than an hour to walk the whole loop, even with stopping here and there.

 Rincon de la Vieja National Park - boiling mud pots hike